lmaccherone/documentdb-utils/README.md

 So:

 1. Only accept one parameter -- a JavaScript Object.
 Let's name it `memo`.
+Put any parameters for your sproc in that Object (e.g. `{parameter1: "my Value", parameter2: 100}
 1. Support an empty or missing `memo` on the initial call.
 1. Store any variable that represents the current running state of the stored procedure into the `memo` object.
 1. Store the `continuation` field returned by readDocuments and queryDocuments into `memo.continuation`.
 If you are doing only creates, updates, and deletes or even a set of readDocument() calls within your sproc and you want it to pause and resume for some reason, then set `continuation` manually (value doesn't matter).